Skip to main content

 Steven L. Anderson Design Center Exterior exterior made of Indiana limestone, architectural concrete, and fritted glass

-Steven L. Anderson Design Center
+University of Arkansas Steven L. Anderson Design Center

 The church exterior seen at night, made of a box rib metal panel and red cross that shines from the top of a tower